mikependon/RepoDB.NET/pages/mappers/FluentMapper.md

 ---

-A mapper classed that is used to define the mappings for both data entity and .NET CLR type.
+A mapper classed that is being used to define the mappings for both data entity and .NET CLR type.
 This class has been introduced to help the developers manage the mappings implicitly (by avoiding decorating the classes with different attributes).

 ### Methods